-Squashed together I imagine there are about 200 people on each early morning carriage but this week I tried counting and only counted 50 people one half of my carriage.
-I don’t think it is a leap to estimate 100 people per carriage going by this figure.
+Squashed together I imagine there are about 200 people on each early morning carriage but this week I tried counting and only counted 50 people in the first half of the carriage and I don’t think it is a leap to estimate 100 people per carriage going by this figure.

-Some of these people are coughing and sneezing away which is natural.
+Some of these people were coughing and sneezing which is perfectly natural.
 You can’t hold a sneeze or stop yourself from coughing if you really have to.

 CNN showed images of the same bus and train being disinfected in Tehran over and over again but we need all forms of public transport to be disinfected or cancelled.
 We need people to walk more or find alternative forms of transport, we need to reduce the risk of contagion.

 I am talking about the spread of a virus and not panic.
 This is common-sense stuff.
 Handrails should be wiped down frequently, people should consider wearing a scarf around their mouth and wash it frequently.
 Who cares if you look like Fred from Scooby-Doo?

 I’ve seen people saying that we shouldn’t panic as even if you contracted Coronavirus the statistics suggest a very good chance of surviving it.

 81% of the cases are mild and 14% of the cases are moderate.
 Only 5% of the cases are critical which I presume means fatal but if I’m on a Metro and I can’t distance myself quickly enough from an infected person who is coughing and sneezing like CNN suggests than I would prefer to be wearing a mask or scarf.

 (Important update below on the use of masks)

 If these surfaces become infected and are not being disinfected than I would prefer to touch them with a disposable glove that I can throw in a bin outside the Metro.